tarosky/taro-series/README.md

 1. Create a custom post type "Series".
 2. Add meta box to specified post types to be a part of the series.
 3. Display TOC on post.
-You can change the settings in Theme Customizer.
+You can change the settings in Theme Customizer or use "Series TOC" block.
-4. Add "Series Archive".

 ### Customization